Two injured in Israeli 'aggression' targeting Syria's Tartus - ministry | Law-Order

 - Syrian Arab Republic

-Syria on Saturday accused Israel of launching an "air aggression" from over the Mediterranean, west of Tripoli, with several missiles targeting south of Tartus.
+Syria on Saturday accused Israel of launching an "air aggression" from the Mediterranean west of Lebanon's second city Tripoli, with several missiles targeting an area to the south of Tartus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)